MapNet2025/Mapnet2025.github.io/_pages/contact.md

 # Contact us

-You can email the MapNet 2023 organisers at <>.
+You can email the MapNet 2023 organisers at <a hef="mailto:mapnet23@agresearch.co.nz">mapnet23@agresearch.co.nz</a>.
 This is the preferred method of contact.

 If necessary, you can also contact one of the organisers directly.